-I noted in Section 3.1 that traditionally LOLR assistance has been provided only to commercial banks.
-The Fed was forced to implicitly extend safety net protection to include investment banks, incurring a balance sheet guarantee for the Bear Stearns rescue via JP Morgan.
-It also made emergency liquidity available to investment banks more generally.15 The Bear Stearns situation showed that some investment banks have become sufficiently systemic to warrant such rescues, not due to the size of their balance sheets but because of their central role in the markets for credit default and interest rate swaps (Economist 2008a).
+We noted in Section 3.1 that traditionally LOLR assistance has been provided only to commercial banks.20 The Fed was forced to implicitly extend safety net protection to include investment banks, incurring a balance sheet guarantee for the Bear Stearns rescue via JP Morgan.
+It also made emergency liquidity available to investment banks (primary dealers in government securities) more generally.21 The Bear Stearns situation showed that some investment banks have become sufficiently systemic to warrant such rescues, not due to the size of their balance sheets but because of their central role in the markets for credit default and interest rate swaps (Economist 2008a).
 Equally, however, some argue that Bear Stearns had departed from the traditional model of investment banking by holding long term illiquid assets, making it particularly vulnerable to liquidity risk.
-Given this precedent, and wider liquidity provision, investment banks are now accorded unprecedented protection for their risk taking activities, which is widely seen as requiring tighter regulation.